alteryx/featuretools/docs/source/guides/advanced_custom_primitives.rst

     from featuretools.primitives import make_trans_primitive
     from featuretools.variable_types import Text, Numeric

-With the make\_primitive functions, it is possible to have multiple columns output from a single feature.
-In order to do that however, the output must be formatted in as an array or series with a row for each output feature and a column for each row that it is calculated on.
-For example, if you had a feature called ``case_count`` that, for each given text, output the number of uppercase and the number of lowercase letters, then the primitive would return two columns for each row, or text given, formatted as two rows.
-One row corresponding to the number of lowercase letters and one corresponding to the number of uppercase letters, with a column corresponding to each given text.
-Below you can see this example in action, as well as the proper way to specify the multiple output features in the ``make_trans_primitive`` function.
+With the ``make_primitive`` functions, it is possible to have multiple columns output from a single feature.
+In order to do that, the output must be formatted as a list of arrays/series where each item in the list corresponds to an output from the primitive.
+In each of these list items (either arrays or series), there must be one element for each input element.

+Take, for example, a primitive called ``case_count``.
+For each given string, this primitive outputs the number of uppercase and the number of lowercase letters.
+So, this primitive must return a list with 2 elements, one corresponding to the number of lowercase letters and one corresponding to the number of uppercase letters.
+Each element in the list is a series/array having the same number of elements as the number of input strings.
+Below you can see this example in action, as well as the proper way to specify multiple outputs in the ``make_trans_primitive`` function.

 .. ipython:: python